 Identifiable and Unidentifiable Intangible Assets

-This asset is not depreciated like PP&E. However, it is instead tested for impairment regularly.
+Such an asset is not depreciated like PP&E. However, it is instead tested for impairment regularly.
 A company will record an impairment loss if it deems the goodwill’s value has decreased from its recorded book value.

 Another key unidentifiable asset is branding and reputation.
-While a company can sell its trademark, logos, and such, it can be very difficult to separate good branding and reputation from a strong company.
+While a company can sell its trademark, logos, and such, it can be difficult to separate good branding and reputation from a strong company.
 Nonetheless, brand recognition and reputation are expected to generate good economic returns for the company in the future.

 While PP&E is depreciated, intangible assets are amortized (except for goodwill).
 These assets are amortized over the useful life of the asset.
 Generally, intangible assets are simply amortized using the straight-line expense method.

 If an intangible asset has a perpetual life, it is not amortized.
 Consequently, if an intangible asset has a useful life but can be renewed easily and without substantial cost, it is considered perpetual and is not amortized.